"The Highest Vineyard in Chianti Classico"

 Name: Castello d'Albola [Cass-tell-oh dal-bo-lah] is the name of the castle in the village of Albola.

-Location: The property is located in Radda in Chianti, 30 minutes from Siena.
-It has the highest elevation vineyard throughout the Chianti Classico DOCG appellation.
-There are a total of 2,100 acres, 390 of which are dedicated to vineyards.
+Location: The property is situated only 30 minutes outside of Siena in the commune of Radda in Chianti.
+It has the highest elevation of any vineyard throughout the Chianti Classico DOCG appellation.
+There is a total of 2,100 acres, 390 of which are dedicated to vineyards.

 Elevation: 1,150 ft. - 2,150 ft. above sea level

 Soil: clay and limestone, with good drainage

-Training System: Spurred Cordon, Guyot, Double Tuscan Capovolto.
+Training System: Spurred Cordon, Guyot, and Double Tuscan Capovolto

 Vine Density: 5,000 vines per hectare

 Varietals: Sangiovese, Cabernet Sauvignon, Chardonnay, Canaiolo, Trebbiano Toscano, Malvasia del Chianti

-This Estate is situated in Radda at the heart of the Chianti Classico DOCG appellation,where grape cultivation has a legacy dating back to the time of the Etruscans.
-In the 15th century, the Acciaiuoli family commissioned Castello d'Albola to plant the highest vineyard in Chianti Classico because it was perceived as a symbol of status.
-Over the centuries, many noble Tuscan families have owned the property and the estate has earned many accolades for its wines.
+The Castello d'Albola Estate is situated in Radda at the heart of the Chianti Classico DOCG appellation, where the legacy of grape cultivation dates back to the time of the Etruscans.
+The Acciaiuoli family commissioned the estate to plant its lofty vineyard in Chianti Classico in the 15th century as a symbol of their high status.
+Over the centuries, many noble Tuscan families have owned the property, and the estate has earned various accolades for its wines.
 In 1979, the Zonin family acquired Castello d'Albola promising to uphold the estate's excellence for future generations.
-Castello d'Albola wines have earned the iconic "Gallo Nero" symbol from the Chianti Classico Wine Consortium that guarantees the highest winemaking standards.
+The wines produced in Castello d'Albola have earned the iconic "Gallo Nero" symbol from the Chianti Classico Wine Consortium, which guarantees the highest standards in winemaking.